Sibel Duman

-Sibel Duman (born 23 February 1990) is a Turkish female association footballer, who plays for Beşiktaş J.K. in the Turkish Women's Super League with jersey number 13.
+Sibel Duman (born 23 February 1990) is a Turkish female association footballer who plays for Gaziantep Asya S.K. in the Turkish Women's Super League.
 She was part of the Turkey women's national football team between 2011 and 2014.

 Club career

 Duman played for Maltepe Yalıspor (2007–2009), Çamlıcaspor (2009–2011) and Lüleburgaz 39 Spor (2011–2012).
-For the 2012–13 season, she transferred to the Izmir-based club Konak Belediyespor, and enjoyed her first league championship at the end of the season.
+For the 2012–13 season, she transferred to the İzmir-based club Konak Belediyespor, and enjoyed her first league championship at the end of the season.

 Playing for Konak Belediyespor at 2013–14 UEFA Women's Champions League, she scored her first international goal in the match against NSA Sofia on 8 August, and then her team's only goal in the match against Cardiff City on 13 August 2013.

 For the 2015–16 season, She transferred to Trabzon İdmanocağı.
 The next season, she could not appear on the ground due to injury of cruciate ligament rupture.

 Duman joined Beşiktaş J.K. in the 2017–18 season.
 After playing in the first half of the 2018–19 First League season for Kireçburnu Spor, she transferred to Ataşehir Belediyespor.

-In the 2021-22 Turkcell Women's Super League season, she joined the newly established club Fatih Karagümrük.
+In the 2021–22 Turkcell Women's Super League season, she joined the newly established club Fatih Karagümrük.

-In July 2022, she returned to her former club Beşiktaş J.K. for the 2022-23 Super League season.
+In July 2022, she returned to her former club Beşiktaş J.K. for the 2022–23 Super League season.

+In the 2023–24 Super League, she transferred to Gaziantep Asya S.K.